 The current study shows that when broiler chickens get an E. Coli infection it really affects their blood.
 The E. Coli infection changes the blood of broiler chickens, the red and white blood cells.
 This happens because the E. Coli infection causes stress and the immune system of broiler chickens starts to fight it.
 We have seen this before in studies on E. Coli infections in chickens.
 The E. Coli infection is a problem, for broiler chickens and it affects them in many ways.

-The fact that there are no differences in the amount of hemoglobin and packed cell volume in the different experimental groups means that the E. Coli infection did not cause bad anemia or reduce the number of red blood cells.
-We see things in older studies that looked at how herbal supplements affect blood-related things in broilers like the work done by Sugiharto et al. 2011 and Barad et al. 2016.
-This shows that the levels of hemoglobin and packed cell volume stay the same which means that taking curcumin does not get in the way of the process of making red blood cells and this is true, for curcumin supplementation.
+The fact that there were no significant differences in the amount of hemoglobin and packed cell volume in the different experimental groups means that the E. Coli infection did not cause bad anemia or reduce the number of red blood cells.
+Other studies of herbal supplements showed blood-related effects in broilers (Sugiharto et al. 2011 and Barad et al).
+2016.
+This shows that the levels of hemoglobin and packed cell volume remain the same which means that taking curcumin does not interfere with the process of making red blood cells and this is true, for curcumin supplementation.

-The big drop in MCV and MCH in birds that are infected is a sign that they are developing blood cells that are too small and do not have enough colour.
+There was a significant decrease in MCV and MCH in birds that are infected which shows that they are developing blood cells that are too small and do not have enough colour.
 This is happening because the infection is causing a lot of stress and problems with how the birds use iron or it could be that the red blood cells are being replaced quickly.
-MCV and MCH also went down a lot when birds were given E. Coli, like Huff et al. 2008 found, which is similar to what we found with MCV and MCH.
+MCV and MCH also went down a lot when birds were given E. Coli, like Huff et al. 2008, which is similar to what we found with MCV and MCH.
 The changes, in MCV and MCH are important to understand what is happening to the birds that are infected.

 The number of blood cells goes up in the groups that are infected.
-This could be the body trying to deal with the infection by making sure it has red blood cells to carry oxygen when it is under stress from the infection.
-Christie and Halliday (1979) found something in 1979.
-They saw that the number of blood cells went up for a little while when people had bacterial infections and then it went back to normal.
-In our study the number of blood cells stayed within normal limits.
+The increase in red blood cell is to deal with the infection by making sure that oxygen is carried around the body when it is under stress from the infection.
+Christie and Halliday (1979) found that the number of blood cells went up for a little while when people had bacterial infections and then it went back to normal.
+In our study the number of blood cells was within normal ranges.
 This means that the body was still able to make red blood cells even when it was infected.
-The red blood cell count, in groups may be going up to help the body deal with the infection and make sure it has enough oxygen.
+The red blood cell count, in groups may increase to help the body deal with the infection and make sure it has enough oxygen.

-We saw a jump in the total number of white blood cells in birds that were infected with E. Coli.
+There was an increase in the total number of white blood cells in birds that were infected with E. Coli.
 This shows that the birds immune systems were working to fight the infection.
-When birds get an infection their white blood cell count usually goes up and this has been seen in many cases of broilers with colibacillosis.
-For example researchers like Allam et al., (2014), Haq et al., (2015) and Sharma et al. 2015 have all reported this.
+When birds get infection, their white blood cell count usually increase and this has been seen in many studies with broilers infected with colibacillosis which confirms the studies of Allam et al., (2014), Haq et al., (2015) and Sharma et al. 2015.
 The high total leukocyte count, in the infected groups of birds shows that their immune systems were still working hard to fight the infection.